lrlakshan/vue-for-react-developers/README.md

 With the `Compose` component fixed, the `Chat` component should now be receiving `send` events from it.
 However, nothing is registered to handle these events.

 Create a function that mutates the reactive `messages` variable.
-It should append new messages to the existing array of messages.
+It should append new messages to the existing array of messages (open `messages.js` to find out what format messages are stored in).
 Make sure to attach this function to the `Compose` component's `send` event.

 You should now have a working, albeit very one-sided, chat app!